mandheer/eureka-microservice-samples/README.md

-# core-java-samples
+# eureka-microservice-samples
-This will have Core Java samples
+This will have implementation of Eureka Microservice Samples